Rotating vs Fixed Shifts key facts Rotating shifts cycle you through days, evenings and nights; fixed shifts keep one window permanently. The trade-offs on sleep, pay, seniority and family life. - Cycle: Varies - Average hours: Depends on the underlying pattern

 Shift patterns

-Rotating vs Fixed Shifts
+Rotating vs Fixed Shifts: Shift Hours & Calendar

 A fixed shift keeps you on the same window permanently (always days, always nights); a rotating shift cycles you through different windows on a set pattern (weekly, monthly, or within patterns like DuPont).
 Fixed is better for sleep and routine; rotating shares the unpopular hours fairly and often comes with more schedule variety and differential hours.
 Most sleep research favors fixed shifts — or, where rotation is unavoidable, forward rotation (days → evenings → nights).